This is the second part of a two-part series on estate planning by JoeTaxpayer. Be sure to check out the first post What is Estate Planning.

 This is a way of preserving that first exemption, while still providing income for the surviving spouse during her lifetime.

 The mechanics of the trust are simple.
 Trusts are set up to receive the exemption amount upon the passing of the first spouse.
-(Note – the trust can actually be written to specify the receipt of the exemption amount in effect at the time of passing.
+(Note – the trust can be written to specify the receipt of the exemption amount in effect at the time of passing.

 Otherwise, one would have an annual visit with a lawyer, which could get expensive.)
 That trust then offers the surviving spouse the right to withdraw 5% or $5,000 whichever is greater, each year.